 Sauze’s slopes – even in high season – are never impossibly over-crowded.
 You’ll queue for a maximum of ten minutes at the hub access points, but will then find yourself on blissfully empty slopes once you are the out of the main ski resort and headed towards the smaller and lesser-known villages.
 Everything is good value for money here, too.
 If you’re after lots of intermediate skiing, good food and a laid-back unsophisticated atmosphere, this could be the place for you.

-2. La Norma, France – Small in size but big in punching power
+2. La Norma, France – small in size but packs a mighty punch

 This is a ski resort where the plat du jour in a mountain restaurant will set you back around 9€ instead of twice (or three, even four times) that.
 Where an adult lift pass can be as little as 25€ per day.
 You can even buy a 25m2 studio apartment here for around 72,000€ or a bigger 41m2 for 122,000€.
 The best thing about reasonable prices?
 They’re even more reasonable in the second week of January, so this really is value for money.